Welcome to Kingston: Let's Talk

 Closed activities

-Our vision is to create a cleaner, green er Kingston and our streets play a major role in this plan.
-We want everyone to feel our streets are spaces where they can breathe clean air, walk safely and feel connected to the local community Feedback from a number of residents, about an improved...
+Our vision is to create a cleaner, greener Kingston and our streets play a major role in this plan.
+We want everyone to feel our streets are spaces where they can breathe clean air, walk safely and feel connected to the local community.
+We consulted with residents last year about a proposed...

 We asked, you said, we did